Magnetic field induces giant nonlinear optical response in Weyl semimetals: Model and Kubo formula

 Such an idealized description is valid as long as all the relevant energy scales, such as Fermi energy, magnetic energy, and frequency of external light, remain much smaller than the ultraviolet cutoff (of the order of the bandwidth) within which the dispersion may be approximated as linear.
 Furthermore, in Weyl semimetals, the nodes always come in pairs of opposite chirality.
-As we demonstrate below, the second-order response for a single node is proportional to its chirality, hence, the resulting current may only be nonzero if the nodes of opposite chirality are located at different energies.
-In order to achieve this, inversion and all mirror symmetries of the crystal must be broken~\cite{deJuan2017}.
+As we demonstrate below, the second-order response for a single node is proportional to its chirality; hence, the resulting current may only be nonzero if the nodes of opposite chirality are located at different energies.
+To achieve this, inversion and all mirror symmetries of the crystal must be broken, since these spatial symmetries relate the nodes with the opposite chiralities~\cite{deJuan2017}.
+Interestingly, to obtain a nonzero result, time-reversal symmetry may be preserved.
+While it guarantees the existence of another Weyl node at the same energy located symmetrically in the Brillouin zone, this node would have the same chirality and, hence, does not cancel out the total second-order current.

 The most generic form of the second-order current is given in terms of the nonlinear conductivity tensor $\sigma^{\alpha \beta \gamma}(\omega_1,\omega_2)$ and reads as \be j^{\gamma}(\Omega) = \sigma^{\alpha \beta \gamma}(\omega_1,\omega_2) E^\alpha(\omega_1) E^\beta(\omega_2), \ee where we defined $\Omega \equiv \omega_1 + \omega_2$, $E^{\alpha}(\omega_i)$ are the components of the electric field at frequency $\omega_i$, and the summation over the repeated indices $\alpha$, $\beta$ is implied.
 To calculate $\sigma^{\alpha \beta \gamma}(\omega_1,\omega_2)$, we use the generalization of the Kubo formula for the higher-order response functions.
 The diagrammatic derivation for the most general system within the Keldysh formalism can be found, e.g., in Ref.~\cite{JoaoLopes2018}.
 In this work, however, we find it more convenient to use Matsubara formalism and follow the steps of Ref.~\cite{Avdoshkin2020}.
 In particular, we express the second-order conductivity through the three-point correlation function $\chi^{\alpha \beta \gamma}$: \be \sigma^{\alpha \beta \gamma}(i\omega_1,i\omega_2)=\frac{\chi^{\alpha \beta \gamma}(i\omega_1, i\omega_2) + \chi^{\beta \alpha \gamma}(i\omega_2, i\omega_1) }{\omega_1 \omega_2}, \ee where in the zero-temperature limit